Mean-field synchronization model for open-loop, swirl controlled thermoacoustic system: Results and discussions

-Let us now consider the flame dynamics during thermoacoustic instability (Figs. \ref{fig:local_flame}a-e).
-At pressure maxima (Fig. \ref{fig:local_flame}b), the mean-subtracted phase-averaged flame image depicts a well-defined circular shape with very high intensity, which becomes very low at pressure minima (Fig. \ref{fig:local_flame}c).
-The flame structure shows flame stabilization along the central shear layer separating the inner and outer recirculation zones \cite{mahesh2018instability}.
-Next, the local flame response in experiments shows a well-defined pattern where oscillators attain maxima and minima simultaneously (Fig. \ref{fig:local_flame}d), indicating synchronization among oscillators.
-This behavior is mirrored well in our phase-oscillator model as well (Fig. \ref{fig:local_flame}e).
+We now demonstrate the flame images obtained from the experiments to better understand the dynamics of the flames during a transition to the state of suppression.
+Figure \ref{fig:avg_flame} shows the phase-averaged unfiltered chemiluminescence images at pressure maxima (left column) and minima (right column) during the three dynamical states.
+The maxima and minima locations correspond to $90^{\circ}$ and $270^{\circ}$ phase, which are found from the instantaneous phase values of $p^\prime$ data using the Hilbert transform \citep{pikovsky2002synchronization}.
+During thermoacoustic instability, at pressure maxima (Fig. \ref{fig:avg_flame}a), the mean-subtracted flame image depicts a well-defined circular shape with very high intensity, which reaches a negative value at pressure minima (Fig. \ref{fig:avg_flame}b).
+Thus, the flame fluctuations are strongly correlated with the pressure fluctuations.
+Moreover, the flame structure shows flame stabilization along the central shear layer separating the inner and outer recirculation zones \cite{mahesh2018instability}.

-Next, we consider the dynamics during the periodic part of intermittency (Figs. \ref{fig:local_flame}f-j).
-The phase-averaged flame image during maxima and minima still depict high and low values, respectively (Figs. \ref{fig:local_flame}g,h), albeit with lower intensity as observed during thermoacoustic instability.
+Next, we consider the flame dynamics during the periodic part of intermittency (Figs. \ref{fig:avg_flame}c-d).
+The phase-averaged flame image during maxima and minima still depict high and low-intensity values, respectively, albeit with lower intensity as compared to thermoacoustic instability.
 While the flame structure is similar to that during thermoacoustic instability, the distribution is diffused during both maxima and minima.
-This implies that some oscillators may not be attaining maxima and minima at the instant of pressure maxima and pressure minima.
-This is further corroborated from the local flame response shown in Fig. \ref{fig:local_flame}i.
-Evidently, the oscillators are partially synchronized.
-This behavior is reflected in the local heat release rate response from the model (Fig. \ref{fig:local_flame}j).
+This implies that some parts of the flame may not be attaining maxima and minima at the instant of pressure maxima and pressure minima.
+Thus, the flame fluctuations are weakly correlated with the pressure fluctuations.
+Finally, figures \ref{fig:avg_flame} (e-f) correspond to the state of suppression.
+The phase-averaged chemiluminescence images corresponding to the pressure peaks (Fig \ref{fig:avg_flame}e) and troughs (Fig \ref{fig:avg_flame}f) are similar to each other.
+We observe incoherent and non-uniform flame structures with low intensity in comparison to the periodic part of intermittency and thermoacoustic instability.
+Moreover, the distributions of intensity between pressure maxima and minima are virtually indistinguishable, implying no correlation between flame fluctuations and acoustic fluctuations.